praetoriandigital/cub-docs/forms.md

 </script>
 ```

+### Form events and custom handlers

+Cub Widget adds an event listener for "submit" event of your forms and replaces
+standard HTML form submit behavior.
+When a form is submitted, widget does the
+following:

+  1. Sends form data to Cub API;
+  2. If you provided a custom onSubmit callback for this form in options,
+     widget will call your callback with two parameters, first is an object
+     with submitted form data, and second is form DOM element:

+     ```js
+     onSubmit(formData, formElement);
+     ```

+     If you didn't provided a custom callback, widget will execute a standard
+     onSubmit handler, which adds "processing" class to submitted ``<form>``.
+     You can use it to add a visual indication that form is being processed.
+  3. When response from Cub server is received, it can be either success or error.
+     Before calling actions for success or error, widget will remove "processing"
+     class from a ``<form>`` tag (unless you've replaced onSubmit handler with
+     your own).
+Next action depends on server response:
+      * **Success:** widget checks if you provided a custom onSuccess callback,
+        and if you did, your callback will be called with formData and formElement
+        parameters:

+        ```js
+        onSuccess(formData, formElement);
+        ```

+        If custom ``onSuccess`` handler wasn't provided, widget shows a "Thank you"
+        message and clears the form.
+      * **Error:** if you provided a custom onError callback it will be called
+        with the following parameters:

+        ```js
+        onError(topError, fieldErrors, formData, formElement);
+        ```

+        ``topError`` is a string containing top-level error message (optional).
+        Top-level error is an error which is not related to a particular field.
+        For example, this could be a server connection error, or an error which
+        is related to validation of multiple fields. ``fieldErrors`` is an
+        object with field names as keys and error messages as values. ``formData``
+        and ``formElement`` mean the same as for other callbacks, these are
+        submitted form data and form DOM element respectively.

+        If you didn't provide custom ``onError`` handler, widget will try to
+        locate pre-defined placeholders for form errors and paste error messages
+        into them.
+For top-level form error it will look for
+        ``<span class="cub-form-error">`` inside ``<form>`` tag.
+        For field-level errors it looks for
+        ``<span class="cub-field-error" data-field="{field_name}">`` for each
+        field.

+### Subscriber Forms: getting Mailing List IDs

+You can get Mailing List IDs in Cub admin.
+If you don't have an access to Cub
+admin, please contact our customer support.
+Please note that Subscriber Form
+can only manage subscriptions to mailing lists which are explicitly linked to
+your site.

-### Getting your Form ID
+### Lead Forms: getting your Form ID

-To be processed by Cub, all forms must be registered in Cub admin.
+For Leads to be processed by Cub, all Lead Forms must be registered first in
-If you don't have an access to Cub admin, please contact our customer support.
+Cub admin.
+If you don't have an access to Cub admin, please contact our
+customer support.

-### Form templates
+### Lead Form templates

 Forms can have a pre-built templates which you can load on the page via
 ``load`` parameter.
 Although this is not required, and you can still
 construct the form layout yourself, pre-built templates can be convenient
 in many cases.
 See an example below:

 ```html